Initiative 1: Uplifting Voices

 AWBW’s Art Transforming Trauma Conference, 2016

 Each month we’ll be highlighting a unique perspective from our national network of Windows Facilitators.
-We invite you to hear their stories and insights and reflect on their unique approaches to healing and transformation.
+We invite you to hear their stories and insights and reflect on their unique approaches to using art for healing and transformation.

 A Windows Facilitator since 2014, Sally shares how art is a tool for healing and destigmatizing mental health in schools, where trauma shows up as “smiling faces with broken hearts and unexplained symptoms and behaviors.”